The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 Welcome to Pittsburg State University

 Nestled in the southeast corner of Kansas, Pittsburg State University is located in the historic city of Pittsburg.
-More than 7,200 students attend Pittsburg State and more than 1,300 live on campus.
+Currently, 7,400 students attend Pittsburg State and more than 1,300 live on campus.
 Founded in 1903, Pittsburg State is home to a beautiful 443-acre campus.
 Our campus consists of 54 major buildings and provides students with convenient transportation routes and a hike/bike trail.

 The primary emphasis at Pittsburg State is the success of our students, and our faculty pride themselves on giving personal attention to students in an atmosphere in which class sizes are kept small.
 The student to faculty ratio at PSU is 19-to-1, allowing for meaningful interaction between students and faculty.
 In fact, 92 percent of our undergraduate courses have fewer than 50 students and 75 percent have fewer than 30 students.

 The university awards bachelor’s degrees, master’s degrees, education specialist degrees, associate degrees and professional certificates in more than 150 majors and academic programs across four colleges – the College of Arts & Sciences, the College of Business, the College of Education and the College of Technology.